 The Applicant proposes a residential neighborhood with 5- and 6-foot-wide sidewalks along all public roads, which is generally consistent with the UDO.
 In addition, a 10-foot-wide greenway trail is proposed to connect the proposed development to the greenway trail that will be constructed by the Weldon development immediately to the south.
 According to the Master Plan, the proposed greenway trail will be located on the east side of Old Knight Road Extension, will traverse through the central park area, and will then follows Public Street A to the easternmost property line.
 Staff recommend the Applicant explore greenway trail routing options that embrace the natural beauty of the site and showcase the value of the environmental features present on the site.
+The Applicant proposes mulched trailheads at the observation deck to provide access to the natural area.

 As shown on the Master Plan, the section of Old Knight Road Extension north of the development's internal roundabout only has a sidewalk on the eastern side of the road.
 According to the Applicant, the existing topography in this area does not allow for sidewalks to be constructed on both sides of this proposed street.
 Staff encourages the Applicant to continue conversations with the adjacent neighbors and look for ways to acquire the necessary construction easements to build a 54' Local Street roadway cross-section.
-If sidewalks on both sides of this street is not feasible, Staff recommend the Applicant investigate whether bicycle lanes can be added in both directions to increase pedestrian connectivity through the subject site and through the area.
+The Applicant revised the